Lephalale: Plant production

 Vegetables, cotton, tobacco, citrus, paprika, peppers, cucumbers, tomatoes, pumpkins, lucern, groundnuts, dry beans, wheat, maize, cut flowers and water melons.
 Lephalale is annually the first to produce water melons sold to the general market.

 Game farming

 Game (including rare species like roan, sable and buffalo) has in recent years become a major economic activity, whilst cattle farming is declining to make way for game farming.
-The estimated number of game farms in Lephalale is 510.

 Transport

 Public transport in Lephalale is provided by a number of taxi operators and two bus companies, Lowveld Bus Services and Phadziri Brothers.
 Lowveld Bus Services provides local and long distance services between Lephalale and surrounding villages.
 In addition it has a contract to provide services for the transportation of labourers to Grootegeluk and Matimba.
 Phadziri bus service also provides some services to Eskom.

 Industry

 The major economic activities of around town includes: